emunozdc/pyranges_plot/README.md

 ## Overview
 The goal is getting a plot displaying a series of genes, transcripts, or any kind of ranges contained in a PyRanges object.
 It displays the genes' intron-exon structure in its corresponding chromosome, enabling easy visualization of your PyRanges data.
+The Pyranges version compatible with Pyranges Plot is >= 1.0.0.

 To obtain the plot there are some features to be defined by the user, one is the **engine** since it can be based on Matplotlib or Plotly, the other is the name